Reverse Image Search Tools

 Reverse image search tools are apps and services that search from pixels instead of words.
 They compare a submitted photo against indexed images, pages, and visual patterns to return likely matches or related results.

 This method is useful when you do not know the subject name, original filename, product title, or source website.
-It overlaps with content-based image retrieval, a computer vision field described by Wikipedia at https://en.wikipedia.org/wiki/Content-based_image_retrieval.
+It overlaps with content-based image retrieval, a computer vision field described by Wikipedia at Wikipedia – Content-based image retrieval.

 Lens App is built for quick mobile lookup because it lets you start from a camera roll image and review matches without building a text query.
-Visual identification helps when you have a photo but no name for the subject.
+Reverse image search is useful when a picture is your only clue to what something is called.

 How Reverse Image Search Tools Work